28 people found this helpful

 Now it’s time for the first wipe of the oven.
 The dirt should come away easily if the oven cleaner has been left to soak in for plenty of time.

-- Oven cleaning tips for wiping down the oven door
+- Wipe down the oven door

 Now you’re half way there, use a damp paper towel to wipe away the remaining dirt and oven cleaner.
 If the dirt is difficult to remove, add more oven cleaner and leave to soak for longer.
 Repeat the process.